unsourced-dev/insights-js/docs/modules/_parameters_.md

 ▸ **referrer**(): *object*

-Logs the referrer on the current page, or `<none>` if the page has no referrer.
+Track the referrer on the current page, or `<none>` if the page has no referrer.

 **Returns:** *object*